toreaurstadboss/NgRxPluralsightCourse/README.md

 # Angular-ngrx-GettingStarted

+Working repo for the ngrx course from Pluralsight - belongs to Angular path

+- Adjustments for the course : Tore Aurstad

 Materials for NgRx course.

 `APM-Demo0`: The starter files for this course. **Use this to code along with the course**.